 - Snow leopards prefer to live in rocky and broken terrain.

-- They have no problem to travel and walk in 33 inches deep snow.
+- They have no problem traveling and walking in 33 inches of deep snow.

 Snow Leopard Natural Habitat – Where Do Snow Leopards Live In The Wild